 As I’ve described above, the reasonable adjustment duty as regards vocational services (such as training for work) does seem to be anticipatory.
 For employment services other than vocational services and work experience, the matter remains to be settled by the courts.

 11.57 Under the Act, an employment service provider has a duty to make reasonable adjustments, except when providing a vocational service.
 The duty to make reasonable adjustments is an anticipatory duty.

 11.58 However, the anticipatory duty to make reasonable adjustments does not apply to vocational training (that is, training for work or work experience), where the duty is the same as in employment.

 Employment Code, para 11.57-58

-There is some non-statutory guidance on adjustments for employment services on the Equality and Human Rights Commission website: Specific situations: Employment services (link to EHRC).
-That has some problems similar to the Employment Code.
+There is some non-statutory guidance on adjustments for employment services on the Equality and Human Rights Commission website: Examples of specific situations>Employment services (link to EHRC).